opattison/oliverpattison.com/input/_notes/2023-blacksmithing.md

 ---
 title: blacksmithing in Manitou Springs
-description: 'documenting the work of a blacksmith in Manitou Springs'
+description: 'documenting a blacksmith, David Bradley, at the Manitou Art Center'
 date: '2023-05-20T15:10:00'
 updated: '2023-05-21T12:00:00'
-story:
-  size: half
+vignette:
   src: '2023-blacksmithing/04.jpg'
 banner:
   src: '2023-blacksmithing/00.jpg'
   alt: 'David Bradley, blacksmith hammering a spoon in his work space'
 entry:
   '
-  ## blacksmithing in Manitou Springs

   [David Bradley](https://www.farmersforge.org) is an artist and blacksmith who makes heirloom ironwork at the [Manitou Art Center](https://www.manitouartcenter.org).
 He primarily crafts functional cookware.
 The metal is crafted with care and precision under many iterations into the flame and out again, rapidly heated and cooled, shaped like a living material.
   '
 tags:
   - professional
-  - story
 images:
   - src: '2023-blacksmithing/04.jpg'
     alt: 'the moment of impact as a blacksmith’s hammer hits a piece of iron'